FederatedAI/KubeFATE/docker-deploy/README.md

 ...
 ```

-**NOTE:** For Chinese user who has difficulty to access docker hub, you can set `RegistryURI` to `hub.c.163.com` to use the mirror of the registry within China.
+**NOTE:** For Chinese user who has difficulty to access docker hub, you can set `RegistryURI` to `hub.c.163.com` to use the mirror of the registry within China, we have already pushed the images to the 163 registry.

 ### Configuring multiple parties of FATE